enkidevs/curriculum/blockchain/fundamentals/cryptoeconomics/how-do-cryptocurrencies-acquire-value.md

 ## Content

-Value has always been and will always be relative.
+In general, how do things acquire value?
+The answer is straightforward: they either serve a purpose/solve a problem (PC, cars, etc.) or enough people consider them to be valuable (currencies).
+The dollar/british pound/yen are useful because they can be used to buy food, a house or a car.
 Only humans and other living beings are intrinsically valuable since they can create value.

 Money is a concept created by us.
 It was simpler to trade a chicken now for some coins then trade the coins for wheat whenever needed.
 A piece of paper on which you write $10 has no value, nor the one on which you write $100.
 Objectively, the $10 or $100 inscribed on the banknote shouldn't make any difference.
 But because we recognize some banknotes as valuable, it is a difference worth $90.